 Whether you’ve been naughty or nice, everyone is treated to a little sugar and spice.

 Casting Notes: The show is written for adult actors.
-Don't be afraid to cast people in their thirties and forties.
+Don't be afraid to cast people in their 30s and 40s.
 Skewing older tends to be funnier.

 Setting: Quintessential Christmas locations— a typical American Christmas household, outside in the snow, etc.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for Naughty/Nice, click here.

 "Naughty/Nice proved to be a sold-out, hit attraction in two benefit concerts produced by ASTEP/Artists Striving to End Poverty in Manhattan.
 Audiences howled with laughter and had their hearts touched by this quirky and fresh approach to the holidays.
 Raising money and awareness for our organization in a creative way— using rising performers and writers and new songs that draw on the heritage of musical theatre— was right up our alley." –Mary-Mitchell Campbell, founder, ASTEP/Artists Striving to End Poverty